nasearle/publishing-build-tools/sp/codelabs/lab-auditing-with-lighthouse/index.md

-You now know how to use the Lighthouse tool to audit your progressive web apps.
+You have learned how to use the Lighthouse tool to audit your progressive web apps.